 How we can stop wasting food?

-To put it simply, food waste is a problem because it is continually harming our environment.
-As stated previously, food production itself is one of the main contributors to environmental damage, so as consumers, we have a social responsibility to minimise the negative effects food waste can have.
-Thankfully, the problem is one that can be easily resolved by recycling and composting regularly, as opposed to allowing rubbish to be taken to a landfill site.
+Food waste is a problem as it’s continually harming our environment.
+Food production itself is one of the main contributors to environmental damage, so as consumers, we have a social responsibility to minimise the negative effects of food waste.
+Thankfully, the problem can be easily resolved by recycling and composting regularly, as opposed to allowing rubbish to be taken to a landfill site.

 How many restaurants have a dedicated food waste collection?